What’s a simple, easy task that everyone needs to know how to do? Laundry!

-Another way to use this skill during the holiday season?
+Another way to use this life skill?
 Being a blessing to someone else, offering to launder linen and clothing for those who are unable to leave their home or who may have a budget so tight that they cannot afford detergent or the laundromat.

 Whatever your reason, I think we can all agree that we want our children to learn skills that will serve them in everyday life.
 Skills like washing dishes, cleaning up after themselves, cooking, and doing the laundry.
 Our children will be adults one day and we want them to be prepared.
 But how do you teach them these skills?